Yord/shargs/README.md

 </tr>
 </table>

-If you wish to write out command-line options by hand, or write your own DSLs for creating them, feel free.
+If you wish to write out command-line options by hand, or write your own DSLs for creating them, feel free:
-Command-line options use the following syntax:

 ```js
 const askOpts = [